Hair Loss · Pharmacotherapy

 Side effects and considerations

-Dutasteride is absolutely contraindicated in pregnancy and in women of childbearing potential due to the risk of feminisation of a male foetus.
+Dutasteride remains absolutely contraindicated in pregnancy and in women of childbearing potential due to the risk of feminisation of a male foetus, regardless of the route of administration.
 Female patients must be post-menopausal or using reliable contraception.